Zilliqa/dev-portal/zq2/docs/staking/index.md

 ### 1. **Liquid Staking**

 - Users receive a **non-rebasing Liquid Staking Token (LST)** upon delegation.
-- The LST can be sent to the validator's contract to withdraw the staked amount along with the corresponding share of validator rewards.
+- The tokens represent the delegator's share of the validator's stake.
+As the validator earns rewards, the value of the staking token will increase.
+The tokens are burned when the delegator withdraws their stake, in return for ZIL.

 ### 2. **Non-Liquid Staking**

 - Users can withdraw their share of the rewards regularly without unstaking their principal amount.